Skip to main content

 Add a Column

-Track student phone numbers
+Track customer phone numbers

-ALTER TABLE student
+ALTER TABLE customer

-ADD COLUMN phone TEXT;
+ADD COLUMN phone VARCHAR(30);

 New rows can populate phone, while existing rows default to NULL.